chandrasg/chandrasg.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor (research) in the Department of Computer and Information Science at the University of Pennsylvania.
+I am an Assistant Professor (Research) in the Department of Computer and Information Science at the University of Pennsylvania.
 My research aims to leverage large-scale social media image, text, and sensor data to model social health outcomes and psychological traits.
 I use machine learning, statistical analysis, natural language processing and computer vision to answer questions pertaining to health and psychology in individuals and communities.

 I am affiliated as a research scientist at the [Center for Digital Health](https://centerfordigitalhealth.upenn.edu/) in Penn Medicine and work closely with the [World Well Being Project](http://www.wwbp.org/) at the [Positive Psychology Center](https://ppc.sas.upenn.edu/).
 I am also affiliated with [Penn Research in Machine Learning](https://priml.upenn.edu/).
 My work has been covered by the American Psychological Association, Canadian Broadcasting Company, US News and other [venues](https://chandrasg.github.io/media/).